-The Disabled Members' Standing Committee (DMSC) works on behalf of all our members from Further Education to Higher Education, Prisons, Adult and Continuing Education and academic-related, professional services staff and researchers.
+The Disabled Members' Standing Committee (DMSC) works for all our members from Further Education to Higher Education, Prisons, Adult and Continuing Education and academic-related, professional services staff and researchers.

-One in four members are disabled - including members with visible or invisible disabilities and with a hearing impairment, neurodivergent and/or have lived experience of mental illness.
-The DMSC recognises that access barriers within our workplaces result in members facing difficulties in delivering their professional skills whilst taking an intersectional approach to equality, for all members of our union.
+One in four members is disabled - including members with visible or invisible disabilities and with a hearing impairment, neurodivergent and/or have lived experience of mental illness and/or mental distress.
+The DMSC recognises that access barriers within our workplaces result in members facing difficulties in delivering their professional skills whilst taking an intersectional approach to equality for all members of our union.

-The Disabled Members' Standing Committee have designed this short review checklist to gather data and anecdotal information on how accessible our education institutions are.
-Despite there being protections in law, access and accessibility remain an issue that impacts Disabled members both individually and collectively.
+The Disabled Members' Standing Committee has designed this short review checklist to gather data and anecdotal information on how accessible our education institutions are.
+Despite legal protections, access and accessibility remain issues that impact Disabled members both individually and collectively.
 This checklist aims to increase accessibility in our workplaces, including within physical buildings and virtual learning environments, so that we see 'accessibility as standard'.

 The checklist is especially useful for Health & Safety and Equality reps.
-It helps to improve accountability for accessible workplaces locally as well as providing data that feeds into UCU's national campaigns and forms a basis for branches to pressure employers to act.
+It helps to improve accountability for accessible workplaces locally, as well as provides data that feeds into UCU's national campaigns and forms a basis for branches to pressure employers to act.